easytarget/esp32-cam-webserver/README.md

 The web UI has had minor changes to add the lamp control (only when enabled), I also made the 'Start Stream' and 'Snapshot' controls more prominent, and added feedback of the camera name + firmware.

+I would also like to shoutout to @jmfloyd; who suggested rotating the image in the browser since the esp32 itself cannot do this.

 ## Notes:
 * I only have AI-THINKER modules with OV2640 camera installed; so I have only been able to test with this combination.
 I have attempted to preserve all the code for other boards and the OV3660 module, and I have merged all changes for the WebUI etc, but I cannot guarantee operation for these.
 * I created a small board with a handy switch for power, a pushbutton for the GPIO0 programming switch, and a socket for the AI-THINKER board.
 This proved very useful for development work and programming multiple devices.